 The most common criticism from judges of both informative and persuasive speaking is that the speaker did not answer the question.
-Information that provides background on the subject is useful, but is often overused.
-Additionally, information that is related to the general topic might be interesting, but has nothing to do with the question posed.
+Information that provides background on the subject is useful but is often overused.
+Additionally, information that is related to the general topic might be interesting but has nothing to do with the question posed.
 As you gather your material from various sources, ask yourself of each item, "Does this support the ANSWER to the question that I've selected?"
 Even if it's good information, if you can't answer "yes" to that question, then you should leave it out.
 For example, if your topic was "What steps has the United States taken to ensure economic growth?" then two to three minutes on the general subject on the history of the U.S. economy might be interesting, but it does nothing to answer the question.
+Ensure you pay attention to modifying phrases and clauses in the question, so you answerthe full question.
 Stay to the subject.